Sovathedev/University-Network-design-Cisco-Packet-Tracer/README.md

 Step 2: Open University.pkt.

-Step 3: Perform some ping test from the PC, or you can build your own network with the config given in config/.
+Step 3: Perform some ping test using the PC from any VLAN, first time test will need some time for PC to discover each other on network.
+You can also build your own network with the config given in config/.